 Additional requirements apply to onshore high-volume hydraulic fracturing (or fracking) operations.
 In particular, operators are required to undertake detailed geological studies and submit a Hydraulic Fracture Plan (HFP) to the OGA (and also the EA) setting out how they propose to control and monitor the fracturing process and assess the risk of induced seismic activity.
 The HFP must then be approved independently by both regulators, with the HSE having had the opportunity to comment.
-Consent from the department for Business, Energy & Industrial Strategy (BEIS) will also be required to commence hydraulic fracturing operations.
+Consent from BEIS will also be required to commence hydraulic fracturing operations.